sdoddler/forwarder-hook/README.md

 ## How to delete addresses?

-To delete you have to create an Invoke transaction from the hook account and use as parameter DEL and the position between 00 to 09.
+To delete you have to create an Invoke transaction from the hook account and use as parameter DEL and the position between 00 to 09 as value.
 In case there is any address registered with that identifier, it will delete it.

-DEL with the position we want to delete between 00 to 09
+DEL and the position we want to delete between 00 to 09

 Example: